we-dance/platform/content/competition/rules.md

 ### 4. Submission

 - Upload videos to YouTube and share the link via the WeDance submission form.
+- Submission period is 1-14 August 2024.

 ### 5. Public Votes

+- Voting period is 15-28 August 2024.
 - **Why:** Public votes measure the popularity and audience engagement of each performance.
 This encourages participants to share their videos widely and engage their communities.
-- **How:** Each registered voter can cast 5 votes per dance style, with a maximum of 3 votes for any single video.
+- **How:** Each registered voter can cast 5 votes, with a maximum of 3 votes for any single video.
+- Voter can change their votes until the end of the voting period.

 ### 6. Prizes

+- Winners will be announced on 1 September 2024.
 - **Global Winner Prize:** €300 for the overall winner.
 - **Special Prizes for Participants in Munich:**